2.1 - Data pipelines

 Provide valid AWS credentials for the **Access key ID** and **Secret access key**.
 Invalid AWS credentials do not allow you to edit a data pipeline.

-For more information about editing a data pipeline, see Creating a data pipeline.
+For more information about editing a data pipeline using AWS object store, see Create a data pipeline.

 After creating a data pipeline, you can edit the details to suit your requirements.
 To edit a data pipeline, do the following:

-- In the Data Pipelines page, mouse over the Pipeline name column and select the +Edit pipeline icon for a data pipeline.
+In the Data pipelines page, hover over the Pipeline name column and select the +Edit pipeline icon for a data pipeline.

-For more information about editing a data pipeline, see Creating a data pipeline.
+For more information about editing a data pipeline using Kafka data source, see Create a data pipeline using Kafka data source.

 You can create a clone or replica of an existing data pipeline.
 The configurations of the existing data pipeline are copied to the cloned data pipeline.
 You can edit these configuration settings in the cloned data pipeline.